Home | News & Conversations | Global Conversations | Refugee and Migration Crisis

 Anglicans and Lutherans affirm their commitment to refugees

-A joint statement has been released by the Anglican Communion and the Lutheran World Federation, reaffirming their commitment to work and respond to the growing refugee crisis.
+A joint statement by the Anglican Communion and the Lutheran World Federation, reaffirms their commitment to work and respond to the growing refugee crisis.

 Both traditions recognise the need to reform multilateral systems and are advocating for ‘effective global cooperation’ and ‘sufficient resourcing’ for one of the most vulnerable groups in our societies, remembering that Jesus was once a refugee.